-Ms. Kimberly K. Beckwith, Principal 19600 Saratoga, Southfield, Michigan 48076 Phone: (248) 746-7365 Fax: (248) 746-7663 March 1, 2021 Dear McIntyre families, The decision to return to in person instruction is one that Southfield Public Schools takes very seriously.
+The decision to return to in person instruction is one that Southfield Public Schools take very seriously.
 This Return to School parent handbook provides critical information for our transition to in person learning for all grades and programs.
 It is intended to be an accessible, "one-stop spot" for parents partnering with us for the safe return of our students.
 Please read the handbook carefully so that you can become familiar with the procedures and protocols.
 The information in this handbook is subject to change as information from the Oakland County Health Department, the Michigan Department of Health and Human Services or the Governor becomes available.
-Since the beginning of the pandemic, Southfield Public Schools has worked diligently and collaboratively with multiple stakeholders to ensure that McIntyre Elementary School is prepared for a safe return to in person learning.
+Since the beginning of the pandemic, Southfield Public Schools have worked diligently and collaboratively with multiple stakeholders to ensure that Stevenson is prepared for a safe return to in person learning.
 The global pandemic has impacted every aspect of our lives, and we recognize that any changes we make impacts families in unique ways.
-I encourage you to work in partnership with us as we matriculate back to in person learning. .
-Return to Learning in the Building dates:
+I encourage you to work in partnership with us as we matriculate back to in person learning.
+We will continue to have two priorities of practices for the duration of the 2020-2021 school year: - Health and safety - Academic excellence and access.